thisismars-x/Preacher/README.md

 With one more camera for better depth estimation for hand positions, this program can be extended for scientific causes, instead of purely educational and visualization purposes.

+All of the code, parser, functions, etc. was written by myself.

 ## Demonstration

 Note, that the image on screen is moved completely by hands, and not by keyboard, or mouse.

 ![watch this if you are new](https://github.com/user-attachments/assets/352a3aee-6438-4d60-845e-b3def6283ece)

 ![demonstration video](https://github.com/user-attachments/assets/80e0edbf-7d27-41aa-b6ac-6c3a0116d9aa)